 On a business trip

-In recent years more and more offices are moving to an open floor plan, with management moving out of their “corner offices” and having constant interaction with subordinates.
+In recent years, more and more offices are moving to an open-plan layout, with management moving out of their “corner offices” and having constant interaction with subordinates.
 Some companies are even taking it a step further – determining who sits next to whom in an effort to get the most from their employees.

-A study by Cornerstone OnDemand claims that there are three groups sitting in any particular room: quality workers, who tend to work slower but have better quality, generalists, who are mid-range producers, and productive workers, who tend to produce more at a lower quality.
-According to the study, the best results are achieved when the generalists are grouped together, since they operate on a similar wavelength, and the quality and productive workers sit together.
-Though the quality and productive workers think and produce differently, their talents are complementary and they can influence and rely on one another.
+A study by Cornerstone OnDemand¹ claims that there are three groups sitting in any particular room: quality workers, who tend to work slower but have better quality, generalists, who are mid-range producers, and productive workers, who tend to produce more work but of a lower quality.
+According to the study, the best results are achieved when the generalists are grouped together since they operate on a similar wavelength, and the quality and productive workers sit together.
+Though the quality and productive workers think and produce work differently, their talents are complementary and they can influence and rely on one another.